kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

 # Developing the Tool

-The core idea is to ...
+The core idea is to compare the RSI of a single currency accross multiple markets trading that currency, in order to gain a greater understanding of the driving forces of price movements within those markets.

+Our universe involves the forex majors:
+-
+-

+Describe which currencies will be looked at